-Another interesting and very important transformation is indicated on statement 11 in Figure 14.
+Another interesting and very important transformation is indicated on statement 11 in Figure 16.
 In this case the obfuscator was in fact able to confuse Dava by assigning a boolean to an integer variable.
 However, Dava now uses a flow analysis to check for such instances and removes the unnecessary assignment introduced.
-Also notice that declarations of variables that are no longer used have been removed by Dava.
-The final output from Dava for the obfuscated code is shown in Figure 15.
+Also notice that declarations of variables that are no longer used are also removed by Dava.
+The final output from Dava for the obfuscated code is shown in Figure 17.

-Figure 15.
-Final result of decompiling obfuscated code of Figure 2
+Figure 17: Final result of decompiling obfuscated code of Figure 2 easy to break the decompiler by introducing non-standard, though verifiable, bytecode.